Shelley Duvall's Bedtime Stories

-Shelley Duvall's Bedtime Stories (also known as Bedtime Stories) is a 1992 American live-action/animated anthology television series that originally aired on Showtime.
-The series, hosted by Duvall, was a showcase of short animated adaptations of children's books with narration provided by celebrity guests.
-The VHSs are released by Universal Studios Home Video but are close captioned by the National Captioning Institute instead of Captions, Inc.
+Shelley Duvall's Bedtime Stories (also known as Bedtime Stories) is an American live-action/animated anthology television series that originally ran on Showtime from April 21, 1992 to December 11, 1994.
+The series, hosted by Shelley Duvall, was a showcase of short animated adaptations of children's books with narration provided by celebrity guests.
+The VHS tapes were released by MCA/Universal Home Video, but were closed-captioned by the National Captioning Institute instead of Captions, Inc.